Buakaw Banchamek: 2023

 On April 13, 2023, it was announced that Buakaw would be facing Rukiya Anpo at Rizin 42 on May 6, 2023.
 The fight was ruled a draw by unanimous decision.
 Two judges scored the bout an even 30–30, while the third ringside official awarded Anpo and Buakaw a round each for a 29–29 scorecard.

 Buakaw faced Yasuhiro Kido in a kickboxing match at Legend of Rajadamnern: Last of the Generation on September 9, 2023.
 The bout ended in the second round after Buakaw accidentally headbutted Kido, opening a cut in his forehead, leading to a no contest.

 Buakaw then faced Wang Yanlong at Grandview International Fight Super Competition on September 24, 2023.
 In the first round Yanlong hit Buakaw's groin several times, leading Buakaw to launch an assault of knees at Yanlong.
 Yanlong criticized the knees and refused to continue fighting, thus the bout was declared a no contest.

-Buakaw is scheduled to face Nayanesh Ayman at Legend of Rajadamnern: The Revenge on December 2, 2023.
+Buakaw was scheduled to face Nayanesh Ayman at Legend of Rajadamnern: The Revenge on December 2, 2023.
 Buakaw won the bout via unanimous decision.